 time of day

-both day of week and time of day
+both day of the week and time of day

-Note: Hourly data is using the America/Los_Angeles (PST) timezone.
-For options a and b, you will see a graph with trendlines.
+Note: Hourly data is shown in the timezone of your region/marketplace.
+For options a and b, you will see a graph with trend lines.
 For option c, you will see a heat map.

 To find out how to pick and switch out the advertising metrics you want to see in the tiles above the graph, please click here for instructions.

 Darker colours (ie. purple shades higher in intensity) on the heat map represent higher values.
-The legend is shown on upper right corner (marked by the black box below).
+The legend is shown in the upper right corner (marked by the black box below).

-On the horizontal axis at the bottom (marked by the green box), the columns of the grid is labelled by day of week: Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday
+On the horizontal axis at the bottom (marked by the green box), the columns of the grid are labelled by day of the week: Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday